tghcb9/dataanalytics-project1-group6/README.md

-# project1-group6
+# dataanalytics-project1-group6
-MSU Data Analytics Project 1, Group 6
+Data Analytics Project 1, Group 6

 # Overview
 This project is about apartments